Energies – Synergy

 Ai Weiwei, Cai Guoqiang, Chen Zhen, Hong Lei, Huang Yong Ping, Liu Xiadong, Qiu Xiaofei, Ni Haifeng, Qiu Zhijie, Rong Rong, Wang Du, Wang Xingwei, Xie Nanxing, Xu Bing, Yin Xiuzhen and Zhan Wang

-Tradition, Expansion, Exile, Individual paths in Chinese contemporary art
+Tradition, Expansion, Exile,

 The contemporary art world craves for novelty: the best reason for Chinese art to be so trendy is also the worst one.
 Chinese art is new, brand new, here is the summary of its appeal.
 This fascination has indeed consequences in terms of what we see, thus what we like in Chinese art, or what we call Chinese art per se.
 Emerging through violent performances and radical installations, discovered in the early 90’s, Chinese art quickly spread in the international market with an easier product : paintings which directly or indirectly refered to political and social aspects of Communist culture.
 Another generation relied on video and photography to depict the amazing growth of the cities and the increasing changes in the economy.

 But how much of our own culture is projected on this short history of Chinese art?
 How much of ourselves do we impose on the notion of being “Chinese”?
 Can the “Chinese art” figure be avoided, and is it possible instead to select a group of interesting artists in China?
 Once chosen without criteria of age and personal history or carrier, these individual paths have indeed common points, which depict another vision of art, as taking its origin in an Eastern part of the world and in a completely different civilization.